newcarrotgames/wirearchy/README.md

   <img src="update4.png">
 </p>

-Next few discriminator ideas (that I'm completely unsure how to implement):
+Next few discriminator ideas (unsure of real implementation):

 * One that gives high scores to mid-range structures
 * Somehow determine if the structure is easy to attack/defend